Rules for Digital Identity

-1.1 The Rules for Digital Identity (hereinafter TUT Uni-ID) (hereinafter Rules) apply to all the users of the electronic environment (information systems) of Tallinn University of Technology (hereinafter TUT).
+1.1 The Rules for Digital Identity (hereinafter referred to as “Uni-ID”) (hereinafter referred to as “Rules”) apply to all the users of the electronic environment (information systems and applications) of Tallinn University of Technology (hereinafter referred to as “university”).

-1.2 The Rules govern the application for, creation and administration of TUT Uni-ID usernames.
-The Rules are part of the TUT work procedure rules.
+1.2 The Rules govern the application for, creation and administration of Uni-ID usernames.
+The Rules are part of the university’s work procedure rules.

-1.3 The Information Technology Services is the administrator of the TUT Uni-ID.
-The administrator shall ensure integral operation of the TUT Uni-ID.
+1.3 The Information Technology Services is the owner and administrator of the Uni-ID service.
+The administrator shall ensure integral operation of the Uni-ID.

-2.1 A TUT Uni-ID is a personal username used to identify the user and verify his or her identity.
+2.1 A Uni-ID is a personal username used to identify the user and verify his/her identity.

-2.2.1 to persons employed at TUT, based on the personnel information system;
+2.2.1 to persons employed at the university, based on the personnel information system;

-2.2.2 to TUT students, based on the data in the study information system ÕIS;
+2.2.2 to the university students, based on the data in the study information system;

-2.2.3 to persons outside the university on the basis of a written order of the head of a structural unit or a person appointed by him or her for a term of up to one year.
+2.2.3 to persons outside the university based on an order of a university employee approved by the head of the structural unit for a term of up to one year.

-2.4 A person can have only one TUT Uni-ID username.
+2.4 A person can have only one Uni-ID.

-2.5 Roles to a TUT Uni-ID are assigned automatically based on the relationship between the person and TUT, except in case of TUT Uni-ID usernames specified in clause 2.2.3.
+2.5 Roles to a Uni-ID are assigned automatically based on the relationship between the person and the university, except in case of Uni-ID usernames specified in clause 2.2.3.